Philippine wine: Rice wines

-Rice wines used to be common in pre-colonial times, as part of the process of tapay production, but now only survive among relatively isolated ethnic groups in the islands.
+Among the Ilocano people, rice wine is referred to as tapuy or binubudan, while among the Pangasinan people, it is known as binuburan.
+Its distinct sweetness results from the fermentation of glutinous rice with bubod, hence its name is derived from this process.

 The pangasi of the Visayans, for example, is now virtually extinct.
 However, a version survives among the Subanen people, which can also be made from job's tears (adlay), though even this is starting to disappear as the starch source is increasingly being replaced by cassava.
 Pangasi also survives among the Sulodnon people of Panay, though it has also been replaced with sugarcane.

 Among the Manobo people of Bukidnon, a similar rice wine exists called agkud.
 It is flavored with ginger and sugarcane juice.
 In the northern Philippines, the only surviving rice wine is the tapuy of the Igorot people, also known locally as baya.
 It is mixed with ginger and roots.
 It is a very important part of traditional rituals of the highland tribes.

 Sugarcane wines

-Sugarcane wines include the basi of the Ilocanos and the palek of the Ivatan.
-Basi is notable in that it caused the 1807 Basi Revolt when Spanish authorities tried to ban the private manufacture of basi.